AFA STUDY ABROAD SCHOLARSHIP IN AFRICA (ASASA)

 SCHOLARSHIP USE AND AMOUNT:

-Provided funding is still available in the current financial year, each ASASA award will have a value of up to $500 per student, but could be higher depending on need.
+If funding is still available in the current financial year, each ASASA award will have a value of up to $500 per student, but could be higher depending on need.
 Recipients may apply the money for their tuition/fees and other expenses related to their study abroad in Africa.

 APPLICATION DUE DATE:

 Scholarships are to be awarded primarily on academic merit.
-Grade Point Average (GPA) calculations will be considered together with involvement in cultural or community activities as revealed in your resume.
+Grade Point Average (GPA) calculations will be considered together with involvement in cultural or community activities as revealed in the applicant's resume.
 All applications will be reviewed by the AFA Awards committee and applicants will be advised by email of the result of their application.

 ELIGIBILITY AND GUIDELINES: